Imperial, royal and noble ranks: In German-speaking states

 The actual rank of a title-holder in German-speaking states depended not only on the nominal rank of the title, but also the degree of sovereignty exercised, the rank of the title-holder's suzerain, and the length of time the family possessed its status within the nobility (Uradel, Briefadel, altfürstliche, neufürstliche, see: German nobility).
 Thus, any reigning sovereign ranks higher than any deposed or mediatized sovereign (e.g., the Fürst of Waldeck, sovereign until 1918, was higher than the Duke of Arenberg, head of a mediatized family, although Herzog is nominally a higher title than Fürst).
 However, former holders of higher titles in extant monarchies retained their relative rank, i.e., a queen dowager of Belgium outranks the reigning Prince of Liechtenstein.
 Members of a formerly sovereign or mediatized house rank higher than the nobility.
 Among the nobility, those whose titles derive from the Holy Roman Empire rank higher than the holder of an equivalent title granted by one of the German monarchs after 1806.

 The constitution of the Weimar Republic in 1919 ceased to accord privileges to members of dynastic and noble families.
 Their titles henceforth became legal parts of the family name, and traditional forms of address (e.g., "Hoheit" or "Durchlaucht") ceased to be accorded to them by governmental entities.
 The last title was conferred on 12 November 1918 to Kurt von Kleefeld.

 In Austria, nobility titles may no longer be used since 1918.

+Informal use of titles as honorifics

+Royal and aristocratic titles are widely used informally as honorifics: